ptitSeb/box64/docs/USAGE.md

 Use weak memory barriers to reduce the performance impact by STRONGMEM
 * 0 : Use regular safe barrier (Default.)
 * 1 : Use weak barriers to have more performance boost
+* 2 : Disable the last write barriers to have even more performance boost

 #### BOX64_DYNAREC_X87DOUBLE *
 Force the use of Double for x87 emulation